Manage certificate authorities (CA)

 This field appears only when Dynamic is selected as the challenge type.

-Workstation Enter the workstation information.
+Workstation Enter the workstation name.
 Domain Enter the domain name that is used on Knox Manage.
-Certificate KeyStore Click Browse and select a certificate file in the CER, DER, PFX, or P12 format.
+Certificate KeyStore Click Browse and select a certificate file in CER, DER, PFX, or P12 format.

 This field appears only when Certificate is selected as the authentication method.